Animal trypanosomiasis: Control measures

-If the outbreak is detected early, the organism can be destroyed by quarantines, movement controls, and the euthanasia of infected animals.
-Tsetse fly populations can be reduced or eliminated by traps, insecticides, and by treating infected animals with antiparasitic drugs.
-The tsetse habitat can be destroyed by alteration of vegetation.
-Some drugs can prevent trypanosomiasis, and are called prophylactic drugs.
-These are very effective in protecting animals during the times they are exposed to diseases.
-Historically, these drugs were not used properly, leading to some resistance.
+Trypanocidal antiparasitic drugs are the main tool used in Africa to control animal trypanosomiasis.
+Some drugs can prevent the disease, and are called prophylactic drugs.
+These can be very effective in protecting animals during the times they are highly exposed to diseases.
+However, historically these drugs were not always used properly, leading to some resistance.
+Recently, efforts are being made to bring new trypanocides to the African market, although challenges to entry persist.
+Tsetse fly populations can be reduced or eliminated by traps and insecticides.
+The tsetse habitat can be destroyed by alteration of vegetation, although this approach is no longer deliberately adopted for environmental reasons.
+In most settings, an integrated, community-based approach to animal trypanosomiasis control is recommended, whereby the control of vectors is combined with the rational use of drugs under the overall guidance and supervision of the national veterinary services.

 Waterbuck, among other animals, produces chemical odours that repel tsetse flies.
 This has led to the development of collars that store and gradually release these chemicals, reducing tsetse attack and thus trypanosomiasis incidence for cattle wearing these collars.

 Economic impact

 Although the loss of direct livestock products (meat, milk, and blood) is problematic, the greatest impact of livestock trypanosomiasis is the loss of crop productivity due to loss of the animals' draught power in the field.